 LINQ & delegates

-• Prefer member extension methods over query syntax (e.g. Where() over from...in...where)
+• Prefer method/extension syntax over LINQ query expressions (e.g. Where() over from...in...where)

 • Avoid .ForEach() on lists unless it's a one-liner